Ziping-Ye/Ziping-Ye.github.io/_pages/projects.md

 ## Dynamic Memory Allocator

 - Implemented a dynamic memory allocator in C
-- Supported malloc, free, realloc, coalesce, split, and mm_init functions
+- Supported common functionalities such as malloc, free, realloc, etc.
 - Wrote a heap checker to check invariants of heap memory
-- Utilized a segregated list to keep track of free blocks of different sizes for the best balance of throughput and memory utilization
+- Utilized a segregated list to track available blocks, optimizing throughput and memory utilization